nvurgaft/simple-chat/README.txt

 TODO
 ------------

-1. finish basic server to client side communication
+some of the things that should be implemented in the future

-2. implement forking for multiple client support
+1. implement threading for multiple client support
-3. save all clients in a linked list and add log options and properties
+2. save all clients in a linked list and add log options and properties